zanata/zanata-mt/README.md

 # To test (there is no access control, deploy only in localhost for testing)

 Run:
-- Package: `mvn clean package` (This will build a docker image named zanataMT)
+- Package: `mvn clean package` (build and package war file)
-- Docker build: Go to `server` directory, run `mvn docker:build -DskipTests`
+- Docker build: Go to `server` directory, run `mvn docker:build -DskipTests` (build docker image named zanataMT)
 - Start docker: `mvn docker:start` (This will start docker **zanataMT** and postgresql **zanataMTDB**)
 - Logs: `mvn docker:logs -Ddocker.follow`
 - To stop and remove: `mvn docker:stop` (This still stop and remove both containers)